Last Updated on 12th December 2019 by Sarah and Justin

-There are seven Christmas Markets in Köln.
-And since the city is relatively small and easy to get around (on foot or by U-Bahn), it’s easy to see all of them!
-We spent two weeks in the city and went to a Christmas Market at least every other day.
-They’re hard to avoid… and why would you want to?
-Christmas Markets are the embodiment of joy during the holiday season.
+Cologne during the Christmas season is one of the best places to be.
+We first visited on our honeymoon so it always feels romantic and nostalgic to us.
+And, to top it all off, it has a lot of Christmas Markets.
+One magical December, we spent two weeks in Cologne and went to a Christmas Market at least every other day.
+To us, they really are the embodiment of joy during the holiday season.
 Even though on the surface they may appear a bit touristy, they are a hugely local thing.
-Everyone is just happy to be there enjoying good food and good Glühwein and each other’s company.
-We really fell in love with Christmas Markets on our honeymoon and think Köln has some of the best around.
+Everyone is just happy to be there enjoying good food, hot Glühwein, and friendly company.
+We think the Cologne Christmas Markets are the best in Germany, and we hope this post inspires you to visit and enjoy them.

 Christmas Market am Dom